kmith/MAPcore-Documentation/source/ScaffoldFiducialMarker.rst

 Working with the Physiome Model Repository
 ******************************************

-The 'Scaffold and Fiducial Marker' module of the MAPcore Datathon portal supports using the existing Physiome Model Repository(PMR) workspace as well as saving the changes on the PMR.
-This can be achieved through the three controls (Read,Commit and Push) explained in the `Left Controls`_ section.
+The 'Scaffold and Fiducial Marker' module of the MAPcore Datathon portal supports using an existing Physiome Model Repository (PMR) workspace to load and save changes the user makes to the scaffold configuration and/or fiducial landmarks.
+This can be achieved through the three controls (Read, Commit and Push) explained in the `Left Controls`_ section.

 Read Control
 ^^^^^^^^^^^^